Solo Road trip with lots of Camping and hiking

 Where to Sleep: Townsite or Belly River Campgrounds

 Reservations needed?: Reservation are needed for the Townsite campground and from what I heard it fills up quickly.
 Belly River is first-come first-serve and is where I stayed.
+I arrived mid-day and there were a few sites left.
+I suspect on weekends, especially long weekends, arriving early would be best.

 During the Day: In the morning hike the Lineham Falls Trail which takes you to a spectacular waterfall completely surrounded by mountains.
 In the afternoon visit Red Rock Canyon and Blakiston Falls.
 There are a lot of other really cool trails at this park including some longer ones that I unfortunately couldn’t do this time because it thunder-stormed in the afternoon both days I was there.